poe-platform/server-bot-quick-start/README.md

 ### PDFCounterBot

-- A bot that demonstrates how to enable file upload for the user's of your bot.
+- A bot that demonstrates how to enable file upload for the users of your bot.
 - Before you are able to use the bot, you also need to synchronize the bot's settings with the Poe Platform, the instructions for which are specified [here](https://developer.poe.com/server-bots/updating-bot-settings).